BarbyKelly/quizproject/README.md

   with:

   - Background image of Estonian national flower, cornflower
+  - Container with:
     - Header
     - 'Read About Guidelines' button
     - 'Choose Your Quiz Level' button
   - Footer

 #### Favicon icon:

-  Visible at all times while Estonia Quiz site is open:
+  Visible at all times on the tab, while Estonia Quiz site is open:

   ![Favicon](assets/images/readmeimg/favicon.png)